Chesme Church: Geography

 The church is located in Red Village, which was a country estate of the Sergey Poltoratski family, friends of Alexander Pushkin.
-It is situated in an area that was known as Kekerekeksinen (frog swamp) which is now in a housing area known as Moskovsky Prospekt, approximately halfway between Park Pobedy and the Moskovskaya metro station.
+It is situated in an area that was known as Kekerekeksinen (Finnish for 'frog swamp') which is now in a housing area known as Moskovsky Prospekt, approximately halfway between Park Pobedy and the Moskovskaya metro station.
 While the church was built at a very ordinary location in 1770, over the centuries, it became part of the city of Saint Petersburg.
 Located between St. Petersburg and the Summer Palace in Tsarskoye Selo, it served as a traveler's resting place.

 History

 In 1777, King Gustav III of Sweden attended the laying of the church's foundation.
 The church was built between 1777 and 1780.
 It is a memorial church to honour the 1770 Russian victory at the Battle of Chesme.
 Empress Catherine II chose the site as it was here that she got the news of the Russian victory over the Turks.
 Joseph II, Holy Roman Emperor was present at the church's consecration.

-The knights of the Order of St. George were also in possession of the church at some point when it was given the third name, "St. George’s Church".
+The knights of the Order of St. George were also in possession of the church at some point when it was given the third name, "St. George's Church".